American Speech-Language-Hearing Association (ASHA) Test Requirements

 In general, unless it is specifically stated that a calculator is permitted or required for a particular test, calculators may not be used on any Praxis tests (see Calculator Use).

-Note: As of January 2013, Praxis Audiology test scores are reported on a 100–200 score scale in one-point increments.
-Due to this change, ETS has changed the test code of the Audiology test to 0342.
-The content of the test has not changed.
-The required score for ASHA, the state boards of licensure and the departments of education on the new scale is 170 (equivalent to the required score of 600 on the former 250–990 scale).
+Note: The required score for ASHA and the state boards of examiners on the new scale (100–200) is 170 (equivalent to the required score of 600 on the former 250–990 scale).
 It is recommended that students take the exam during the final year.
 The exam is outcome based and depends on the student being able to engage in clinical decision-making.

-This page is a supplement to The Praxis Series™ Information Bulletin.
+This page is a supplement to The Praxis Series® Information Bulletin.